kasparsd/limit-login-attempts/readme.txt

 If you have ftp / ssh access to the site rename the file `wp-content/plugins/limit-login-attempts/limit-login-attempts.php` to deactivate the plugin.

 If you have access to the database (for example through phpMyAdmin) you can clear the `limit_login_lockouts` option in the wordpress options table.

+Don't do this unless you know what you are doing.

 In a default setup this would work: `UPDATE wp_options SET option_value = '' WHERE option_name = 'limit_login_lockouts'`

 = Why the privileged users list?
 Why are some names marked? =